mehulagg/gitlab/doc/user/application_security/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/9928) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.2.

+You can enforce additional approval of a merge request that would introduce a vulnerability of the following severities:

+- `high`
+- `critical`
+- `unknown`

-A merge request that introduces a vulnerability increases risk.
-To help manage that risk, you can enforce additional approval of a merge request that would introduce a vulnerability of `high`, `critical`, or `unknown` severity.
-With the _Vulnerability-Check_ approval rule enabled, any such merge request must be approved by selected users or groups.
+With the **Vulnerability-Check** approval rule enabled, any such merge request must be approved by selected users or groups.

 An approval is required when the latest security report in a merge request: